laurenmalone/honeypot/README.md

 **Installing honeypot**
 You'll need a few things to get you started before you can use honeypot.
 Run the following commands:
 `dpkg -i HoneyPotPackage.deb`
 `cd /HP_Install/`
 `bash setup.sh`
-Setup Authbind (see Setting up Authbind)
+Setup Authbind (see Setting up Authbind).
-Return to honeypot directory and run start.sh
+Return to honeypot directory and run start.sh.
 Your honeypot is running!